faithm2020/Interactive-Covid-19-Visualization-Application/README.md

 # F20DV GROUP 12 COVID-19 DATA VISUALIZATION PROJECT

 This project aims to visualize COVID-19 data using D3.js library.
-It includes visualizations such as a line graph, double bar chart, stacked bar chart, and a world map showing COVID-19 cases and deaths per million population.
+It includes visualizations such as a line graph, double bar chart, stacked bar chart, and a world map, showcasing various COVID-19 statistics.
+This data visualization aims to provide comprehensive information about covid-19, to support further research, and to update the public.

 ## Features